Brombult/Test_Automation/README.md

 robot_framework_practice - example tests using Robot Framework.
 Has it's own README file

+api_test = Example API test suite using Requests library and https://reqres.in/

 You can run test with Pytest:
 1. cd to test directory
 2. To run all tests, use "pytest" command in terminal